 “Explicit teaching of alphabetic decoding skills is helpful for all children, harmful for none, and crucial for some.”

 Harvard Professor Catherine Snow and Stanford Professor Connie Juel

 The truth is, your child has a harder time learning to read than other students their age.
 However, they can learn.
 The Fit Reading program has helped countless other students learn to read.
 The graphs below show how Fit Reading has helped other students with dyslexia, general learning disabilities, and students in general.

-This graph shows the progress ALL Fit Learners make on a standardized reading test, gaining an average 30 words per minute, in 40-hours.
+This next graph shows the progress ALL Fit learners make on a standardized reading test, gaining an average 30 words per minute, in 40 hours.

-This graph shows the progress Fit Learners diagnosed with a learning disability make on a standardized reading test, gaining an average of 29 words read correctly per minute, in 40-hours.
+This third graph shows the progress Fit learners diagnosed with a learning disability make on a standardized reading test, gaining an average of 29 words read correctly per minute, in 40-hours.

 Data represents 4th quarter 2019, all Fit Learning locations.

 Are you still looking for more information?
 Check out these additional articles about reading education:

 - Hard Words: Why aren’t kids being taught to read?